mit-rss/visual_servoing/README.md

 **On implementing Template Matching**
 Test your algorithm against the STATA dataset.
 Run **python cv_test.py map template**

+**Testing on Datasets**
 We have implemented a few datasets for you to test your algorithms with.
 To run the Sift tests, type in (inside the **computer_vision** folder):
 - **python cone_detection_test.py cone sift**
 - **python cone_detection_test.py citgo sift**
 - **python cone_detection_test.py map sift**

 To test your template matching:
 - **python cone_detection_test.py cone template**
 - **python cone_detection_test.py map template**
 - **python cone_detection_test.py citgo template**

-Some of these algorithm + dataset combination will not produce good results.
+Some of these algorithm + dataset combinations will not produce good results.
 Each algorithm has different strong suits.
 Do you see why?

 # Module 3: Locating the cone via **Homography Transformation**
 In this section you will use the camera to determine the position of a cone relative to the racecar.
 This module of the lab involves working on the car.